Lake Sunset- Irix 15m - copyright ©Dana O. Crandel

 • Know the conditions: Some of the most dramatic sunsets and sunrises can be seen during the Fall and Winter months.
 Spring and summer storms can add amazing drama.
 Whatever the time of year, it’s important to know what you might encounter and prepare for it.
 Keep in mind, too, that remote locations may come with their own challenges.

-• Check the times: Obviously, you’re going to want to know when the sun rises or sets, so you can be at your shooting location and ready to shoot in time.
+• Check the times: Obviously, you'll want to know when the sun rises or sets, so you can be at your shooting location and ready to shoot in time.
 There are a number of apps that can show you not only when but where to expect the sun to meet the horizon, as well as much more.
-Two of the most useful are Photopills and The Photographer’s Ephemeris.
+Two of the most useful are Photopills and The Photographer's Ephemeris.
 Do yourself a favor and learn to use one.

 Captured with the Irix 15mm f/2.4 lens.
 Copyright ©High Sierra Visuals.